ChromeDevTools/devtools-frontend/front_end/models/issues_manager/descriptions/federatedAuthRequestIdTokenNoResponse.md

-# The response body is empty when fetching the provider's id token.
+# The response body is empty when fetching the provider's token.